By Ashok Prasad, Founder, Niyyam

 - Provides regular income

-- SWP converts accumulated wealth into a steady income stream
+SWP helps convert accumulated wealth into a steady income stream.

-SWP in Mutual Funds Explained: How to Create Monthly Income (2026 Guide for Investors)
+SWP in Mutual Funds Explained: How to Create Monthly Income (2026 Guide)

 What is STP (Systematic Transfer Plan)?

-STP allows you to transfer money from one mutual fund to another in a phased manner.
+STP allows you to transfer funds from one mutual fund to another in a phased manner.

 Lump Sum Investment Strategy in Mutual Funds: When and How to Invest (2026 Guide)